AnHosu/iot_poc/shadow.md

 # Utilise Thing Shadows
 On its own, a Thing Shadow might not look like much or even that useful.
 It certainly is an extra layer of complexity on top of publishing and subscribing.
-Shadows are, however, the foundation on which we can build Digital Twins and are an almost neccessity for applications that run machine learning models on the IoT data.<br><br>
+Shadows are, however, the foundation on which we can build Digital Twins and are an almost neccessity for applications that run machine learning models on IoT data.<br><br>
-So what exactly is the Shadow of a Thing?
-In a moment we will dive into the technical details, but we can think of a Shadow as an entity that has the same abilities as a Thing, it can send and receive messages, except that it is always an exact copy of the latest state of the Thing.
-If the thing goes offline, the Thing will still be there reporting the latest state of the thing.
+So what exactly is the Shadow of a thing?
+In a moment we will dive into the technical details, but we can think of a Shadow as an entity that has the same abilities as a thing, it can send and receive messages, except that it is always an exact copy of the latest state of the thing.
+If the thing goes offline, the Shadow will still be there reporting the latest state.
 A Shadow is purely a software construct, there is no hardware, but it can live in the cloud, on the edge, or both.<br><br>
 Before we get started, it should be said that the [documentation](https://docs.aws.amazon.com/iot/latest/developerguide/iot-device-shadows.html "AWS thing shadow docs") for Shadows is quite good and definitely worth a read.
-Instead of repeating the documentation, we will expand on the previous demonstrations of [publishing](publishing.md "Publishing demonstration") and [subscribing](pubsub.md "pub/sub demonstration") with AWS IoT and MQTT messages, to include a cloud based Shadow of our Thing, the BME680 sensor.
+Instead of repeating the documentation, we will expand on the previous demonstrations of [publishing](publishing.md "Publishing demonstration") and [subscribing](pubsub.md "pub/sub demonstration") with AWS IoT and MQTT messages, to include a cloud based Shadow of our thing, the BME680 sensor.
 That is, we will not exemplify all of the Shadow functionality, rather we will get started using Shadows with an example that is as simple in functionality as possible.
-Once we are done with this case, we will have come far enough to start understanding how advanced functions and applications work.<br>
+Once we are done with this case, we will have come far enough to start understanding how advanced functions and applications work.<br><br>
-We will try to do something like this
+We will try to do build a thing that does something along the lines of
 ```
 Prepare the sensor
 Set up connection to AWS
 while true
     get a sensor reading
-    update the shadow
+    update the Shadow
     publish the reading
-    confirm that the shadow was updated
+    confirm that the Shadow was updated
 ```
-We will then look at the shadow document using the AWS IoT test functionality.
+We will then look at the Shadow document using the AWS IoT test functionality.
 <div align="center">
 	<img width=500 src="images/shadow_architecture.png" alt="iot setup">
 	<br>